aditya43/blockchain/README.md

     }
     ```
 - **Transaction Flow**:
+    * When client executes an `Invoke` API, the `Transaction Proposal` is created and it is sent to the `Endorsing Peers`.
+If everything is good with the proposed transaction, the `Endorsing Peers` `Sign` the `Transaction Proposal` and send it back to the client.
+The client then sends the `Signed Transaction Proposal` to the `Orderer Service` for including the transaction in the `Block`. `Orderer Service` at some point creates the `Block` and sends the `Block` to the `Peers` in the `Network`.
+Not all of the `Peers` have `Chaincode` installed on them.
+Those `Peers` will still receive the `Block` sent by `Orderer Service`.
+    * When client executes a `Query` API, any of the `Peer` with a `Chaincode` installed on it, will execute the `Chaincode Function` and return response to the client.
+In this invocation, the client does not go through the `Orderer Service`.
 - **The Fabric Model**: What makes fabric ideal as an enterprise blockchain solution?
     * **Assets**:
         - Asset definitions enable the exchange of almost anything with monetory value over the network.
 For e.g. Whole foods, antique cars, currency features, bonds, stocks, digital goods etc.